amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image4]

-To reduce the false positives, I choose the following approach:
+To reduce the quantity of the false positives and , I choose the following approach:
+1. add heatmap to discriminate the true positves and false postives and filter out latter.
+The correspondong

+To improve the smoothness of the detection across consecutive frames, I append the function to average consecutive frames (e.g. consecutive 15 frames).

 ### Video Implementation